Greece

 The minimum age for this trip is 12 years.

-The best months to climb mount Olympus are July & August (summer).
+The best months to climb Mount Olympus are July and August (summer).
 During this time of year, the climate is the most stable.
-Remember, as you will be walking high up, the temperatures are cool.
+Remember, because you'll be high up in the mountains, the temperatures are cool.
 You will still need gloves and a beanie at the summit.

 All trips on Skyhook are run by small, hand-picked local guiding companies.
 For this trip your guides run Olympus Alpine Guiding, based in Katerini.